nearmap/libddog/docs/MAINTAINER_GUIDE.md

 We also use tox to run `ddog` against a version of libddog that is installed directly from PyPI as part of our post-release checks.
 (The `pypi-cli` env in tox).

-No testing method is perfect, but the more testing we do the greater the chance that we will find problems.
+No testing method is perfect, but the more testing we do the greater the chance that we will catch problems.

-As much as possible we run our tests and checks in CI so that developers are alerted to problems as early as possible.

 | Method                    | How to run             | Runs in CI?        |
 |---------------------------|------------------------|--------------------|